csf-ngs/forskaller/README.md

 forskaller
 ==========

-small R API client for our superior in house LIMS
+small R API client for our superior in house LIMS built by Heinz

 install
 -------